-"The Difference Makers" section from the CTV Vancouver 2010 Olympics, where Canadian athletes talk about their special someone who changed their lives and helped them in their journey to Olympic athletes.
-I cannot recall the athlete's name, but he talked about how he didn't have a great family life and during high school, began spiraling down a dangerous path.
+"The Difference Makers" section from the CTV broadcast of the Vancouver 2010 Olympics, where Canadian athletes talk about their special someone who changed their lives and helped them in their journey to Olympic athletes.
+One athlete (name unavailable at the moment) talked about how he didn't have a great family life and during high school, began spiraling down a dangerous path.
 Fortunately for him, his best friend talked him out of it, took him into his own family and helped him get focused on what he enjoyed the best: sports.

 During the 2008 Beijing Olympics Games, Matthias Steiner won the gold medal for weightlifting and he did it all for his wife.
 He was unashamed of crying when he did win and when he went up on the podium, he was carrying a picture of his late wife, whom he wanted to win for.

 Donghua and Esperanza Li.
 What that article doesn't mention?
 He won gold in Atlanta.
 And from the top of the podium, he waved to Esperanza in the stands while the Swiss anthem played.

 In the opening of the 2010 Vancouver Olympics, one of the four pillars of the indoor cauldron did not rise, leaving one of the torchbearers, Catriona Le May Doan, unable to light it with the others (Steve Nash, Nancy Greene and Wayne Gretzky).
 In the closing ceremonies, after a Crowning Moment of Funnywhere that same pillar is still down and a clown "fixes" it, Catriona comes out to finally do what she was denied in the opening ceremonies.